minhtri9201/dataplus20/README.md

 Comparing data from the EFE and a related, smaller-scale project from 1923 (“Red Wing Project”) to current data on appliance promotion programs in villages in East Africa that have recently gained access to electricity.

-# Week 1:
+# Week 1-2:

-Scraping data from PDF File and translating them into csv format.
+* Scraping data from 1941.Directory of electric utilities in the US pdf.pdf through package `pdftools`, `pdftables`, `tabulizer`, and `tabulizerjars` in R.
+* Attempting to scrape data using package `tabula` and `camelot` in python but did not succeed.
+* Successfully scrape data from 50 states, including their companies and statistics: Electric Utility Plant, Electric Operating Revenues, Electric Customers, and Energy Purchased.